What Is Tuscan Pesto?

 How to make Tuscan pesto

 Remove the woody stalks from the centre of each leaf and discard them.
-Blanch the leaves in boiling water for about one minute, then transfer them to a bowl of ice water to stop the cooking process.
+Blanch the leaves in boiling water for about one minute, then transfer them to a bowl of ice water to stop cooking.
 Blot dry with a sheet of kitchen towel and roughly chop.

 Grate the Parmesan and add it, along with the kale, almonds, garlic, and salt, to a pestle and mortar or food processor.
 Work the sauce until you reach your ideal consistency.

 Transfer everything to a mixing bowl and stir in the olive oil.
-Give it a taste and add a little lemon juice (or a little more salt) until it is seasoned to your liking.
+Taste it and add a little lemon juice (or a little more salt) until the seasoning is to your liking.

-For complete authenticity, serve with a traditional Tuscan pasta shape like testaroli, which many people believe to be the world's oldest pasta shape.
+For complete authenticity, serve with a traditional Tuscan pasta shape like testaroli, which many people believe is the world's oldest pasta shape.